ConduitIO/conduit-connector-postgres/README.md

 ## Upsert Behavior

-If the target tables already contains a record with the same key, the Destination will upsert with its current received values.
+If the target table already contains a record with the same key, the Destination will upsert with its current received values.
 Because Keys must be unique, this can overwrite and thus potentially lose data, so keys should be assigned correctly from the Source.